rahulc93/homeTasks2013/test1/solution.rst

-Changed the title of the message
+Changed the title of this message
 =================================

 Now in this problem we will add two numbers and return the result.